cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 numpy
 ```

 You can skip dependencies that are [pre-installed](https://www.cortex.dev/deployments/predictor#pre-installed-packages) to speed up the deployment process.
+Note that `pickle` is part of the Python standard library so it doesn't need to be included.

 ## Define a deployment